-- To set parking brake, pull up the handle located on the floor against the left wall, below the instrument panel. - For maximum holding power, depress regular brake pedal with the right foot at the same time. - To release parking brake push the handle down. - As a reminder, the "PARK BRAKE" reminder light is designed to glow whenever the parking brake control is not fully released, and the ignition is on. - Never drive vehicle with parking brake set as this may overheat or otherwise damage rear brakes.
+- To set parking brake, pull up the handle located on the floor against the left wall, below the instrument panel. - For increased holding power, first depress regular brake pedal with the right foot, and hold it while setting the parking brake with left hand. - To release parking brake push the handle down. - As a reminder, the "PARK BRAKE" reminder light is designed to come on whenever the parking brake control is not fully released, and the ignition is on. - Never drive vehicle with parking brake set as this may overheat or otherwise damage rear brakes.